Professor Stuart McGill, PhD

 But his thin spine would not survive the loading of a single NFL game.
 These elements of biological variability preclude the recommending of an exercise approach simply because it was tolerable by another individual.
 Further, time of day influences the rate of herniation.
 After rising from bed, the disc nucleus’ are fully hydrated and have much higher stresses during flexion.
 It is more risky to train repeated bending earlier in the morning.
 Occupational studies have shown avoiding flexion motion in the morning reduced disabling workplace backpain (eg Snook et al, 1998).
 Different spines mean different injury mechanisms, different resiliencies to motion, and different training approaches.
 Choose your parents (disc geometry and thus stress patterns came from your parents), then choose your best way to train!

 I have been shown quotes, “McGill uses pig spines” to dismiss our work.
-These quotes must come from kids who live in their basements.
-They may have seen a single study but do not know our body of work.
+These quotes come from people who are not aware of our work or purposefully desire to misrepresent it.
 We have published hundreds of experiments in medical publications over 30 years with about 10% of them using animals.
 These are essential studies where we can test 40 identical spines to establish the interaction and influence of some of the variables introduced above.
-Of course these mechanisms are calibrated back to human mechanisms (eg Yingling et al, 1999).
+Of course these mechanisms are calibrated back for human application (eg Yingling et al, 1999).

 Why is “flexion exercise” such a passionate issue?
 Core training, training the abdominals, core stiffness and stability are all essential components for pain control, performance enhancement, and injury resilience.
 But the specific issue here is whether the spine needs flexion movement or flexion moment training.
 The following section explains the foundation for athletic performance that has 4 components: 1) Proximal stiffness (meaning the lumbar spine and core) enhances distal athleticism and limb speed; 2) A muscular guy wire system is essential for the flexible spine to successfully bear load; 3) Muscular co‐activation creates stiffness to eliminate micro‐movements in the joints that lead to pain and tissue degeneration; 4) Abdominal armor is necessary for some occupational, combative and impact athletes.
 Logically, we must now discuss the priority for flexion movement or moment.